Skip to content

 The Size of Phaeton

-The total mass of the asteroid belt is approximately 4% of our Moon, or 7% of Pluto, which is enough to make some believe that the asteroid belt is the remnants of a mythical exploded planet named Phaeton.
+The total mass of the asteroid belt is approximately 4% of our Moon.
+Enough to make some believe that the asteroid belt is the remnants of a planet named Phaeton.
+Supposedly destroyed in a cataclysmic event that took place recent enough to have been recorded in myth by our ancestors.

 Valles Marineris and the asteroid belt

-If the asteroid belt is the remnants of a cataclysmic event, the original object must have been far larger than the total material found in the asteroid belt.
-An object the size of Mercury sounds more like it.
+If the asteroid belt is the result of a cataclysmic event, the original object must’ve been located in its same orbit.
+It must’ve also been a great deal larger than the total material found there.
+Because a major part of the resulting debris would’ve been lost.

 Rogue planet blowing up a smaller planet